vmw-loginsight/webhook-shims/README.rst

 Log Insight webhook configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-There are two places in LI where webhooks can be configured:
+There are two places in Log Insight where webhooks can be configured:

 1. `System notification: under the General page in the Administration
    section`_